bcaligari/rpmdiff/README.md

 ## Observations

 * Hostname inferred from `basic-environment.txt` within supportconfig if available.
+* Hostname inferred from `uname` within sos report if available.
 * Will hopefully work on openSUSE 15.3 or later with included Python 3.6+.
 * Limited error checking is carried out.